tombenbow/bookreviews_project/README.md

 # bookreviews_project
 This repo holds the backend for a book reviews website, Bookreviews.io (links to hosted FE and FE repo are below).
 The data is stored in a PostgreSQL database and is accessible via a RESTful API.
 The API and database are hosted on Heroku.

+The api itself is hosted on the following url: https://bookreview-project.herokuapp.com/api

   ### Endpoints
   ```bash
   "available_endpoints": {